-Note: this barcode works only for your own device because it is associated with your google account.
-If you want to share your app with others via barcode, you'll need to download the .apk file to your computer and use a third-party software to convert the file into a barcode.
+Note: this barcode is only good for two hours.
+If you want to share your app with others via barcode over a longer period, you'll need to download the .apk file to your computer and use a third-party software to convert the file into a barcode.
 More information can be found here.

 2. App (save to my computer): You can download the app to your computer as an apk file, which you can distribute and share as you like by manually installing it on other devices. (sometimes called "side loading".

-The challenge is to have the cat purr when the button is clicked.
-Go to the Blocks Editor and open the Sound1 drawer and drag the Sound1.Vibrate block and place it under the Sound1.Play block.
+The challenge is to have the cat purr when the button is pressed.
+Go to the Blocks Editor and open the Sound1 drawer and drag out the Sound1.Vibrate block and place it under the Sound1.Play block.

-The Sound1.Vibrate block has an open slot, which means you need to plug something into it to specify more about how the behavior should work.
-Here, we want to specify the length of the vibration.
-Numbers are calculated in thousandths of a second (milliseconds): to make the phone vibrate for half a second, we need to plug in a value of 500 milliseconds.
+The Sound1.Vibrate block has an open puzzle piece slot, which means you need to attach something to it to specify more about how the behavior should work.
+Here, you want to specify the length of the vibration.
+Numbers are calculated in thousandths of a second (milliseconds): to make the phone vibrate for half a second, you need to plug in a value of 500 milliseconds.

-In the Built-In palette, go to the Math drawer, drag the number block and place it at the socket of the Sound1.Vibrate.
+In the Built-In palette, go to the Math drawer, drag out the number 0 block and place it at the socket of the Sound1.Vibrate.

-After you place the number block, click the number "0".
+After you place the 0 block, click the number "0".
 It highlights the number in black: type "500" with your keyboard.

-Now connect your phone and tap the image of the cat on the phone.
+Now connect your phone or tablet and tap the image of the cat on the phone.
 The phone should vibrate and meow at the same time.
-If you packaged your app to your phone, this may not happen.
-Although it may appear that your phone is connected, it might not be in real time.
-To reconnect your phone, click the Connect button at the top of your screen, and select Reset Connection.
-If this does not work, close out of the app on your phone and restart the connection.
+If you packaged your app to your phone, this will not happen.
+To reconnect your phone in real-time test mode, click the Connect button at the top of your screen, and select Reset Connection.
+If this does not work, close out of the Companion app on your phone and restart the connection.

 Here are the key ideas covered so far: